-During 2023/24 the Council entered into a 10 year contract for the management of the Council's four leisure centres from the 1 May 2023.
+During 2024/25 the Council entered into a 10 year contract for the management of the Council's four leisure centres from the 1 May 2023.
 Serco Leisure is the Managing Agents for the Council's leisure centres to the Mansfield District Leisure Trust.
 One Councillor from Mansfield District Council is on the Board of Trustees, along with five other independent trustees (who have no relationship to the Council).
-Mansfield District Council paid Serco Leisure £516,077 for the contract management of the Council's leisure centres during 2023/24 and £654,178 during 2021/22.
+Serco Leisure paid Mansfield District Council £140,363 for the contract management of the Council's leisure centres during 2024/25 (Mansfield District Council paid Serco Leisure £3,488 during 2023/24).